 Telehealth policy updates

 Rural Emergency Hospitals (REHs) were added as eligible Medicare originating sites for telehealth.
 This allows patients to be located at an REH when receiving telehealth services.
-The REH needs to meet the Health Resources and Services Administration’s (HRSA) “rural” classification to bill Medicare as an originating site under the Consolidated Appropriations Act of 2021.
+The REH needs to meet the Health Resources and Services Administration’s (HRSA) “rural” classification to bill Medicare as an originating site.

 Extensions of telehealth access options

-The Consolidated Appropriations Act of 2023 extended many of the telehealth flexibility waivers that were passed under Consolidated Appropriations Act of 2022, including geographic and originating site restrictions so that Medicare patients can continue to use telehealth services from their home and allowing audio-only telehealth services through December 31, 2024.
+Many of the telehealth flexibility waivers are extended, including geographic and originating site restrictions so that Medicare patients can continue to use telehealth services from their home and allowing audio-only telehealth services through December 31, 2024.

-Additionally, the list of providers eligible to deliver telehealth services is expanded under the Consolidated Appropriations Act of 2023 so that Medicare beneficiaries can continue to receive physical therapy, occupational therapy, and speech language sessions via telehealth through to December 31, 2024.
+Additionally, the list of providers eligible to deliver telehealth services is expanded so that Medicare beneficiaries can continue to receive physical therapy, occupational therapy, and speech language sessions via telehealth through December 31, 2024.

 First dollar coverage for telehealth services

-The Consolidated Appropriations Act of 2023 allows patients with High Deductible Health Plans coupled with Health Savings Accounts to utilize first dollar coverage for telehealth services without first having to meet their minimum deductible.
+Patients with High Deductible Health Plans coupled with Health Savings Accounts may utilize first dollar coverage for telehealth services without first having to meet their minimum deductible.

-Telehealth can be used to conduct recertification of eligibility for hospice care through to December 31, 2024 under the Consolidated Appropriations Act of 2023.
+Telehealth can be used to conduct recertification of eligibility for hospice care through December 31, 2024.

 Acute hospital care at home

-The Acute Hospital Care at Home Program has been extended to December 31, 2024 as part of the Consolidated Appropriations Act of 2023.
+The Acute Hospital Care at Home Program has been extended to December 31, 2024.
 This program heavily relies on telehealth services for hospitals to furnish inpatient services, including routine services, outside the hospital.